|

 at this point, because no-one gives a shit about Nicky.

-Keeping track of which one said what was too
+track of which one said what was too

-hard in that grainy-ass video, and the fucking thing went on forever (damn, no-one fucking cares that
+hard in that grainy-ass video, and the fucking thing went on forever (damn,

 “a bitch”

-was trying to talk to her boyfriend or whatever—just show the
+was trying to talk to her boyfriend or whatever — just show the

 part where she

 says “nigger!”).
+If

-If Nicky wanted to make
+Nicky wanted to make

 the racism tip her own thing, then she should have designed a handbag